 November 23, 2021

-An Overbite is a fairly common pathology.
+A correct overbite is a fairly common pathology.
 It manifests itself in the incorrect closing of the lower and upper jaw dentition.
 It can have a negative impact on the digestive tract.
-Understanding what a proper bite makes the detection of overbite easy.
+Understanding what a proper bite is makes the detection of overbite easy.

 What Is a Normal Bite?